RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Trouble was entirely lost.

-She hoped if she made agreeing noises and Brun kept talking it would start to make sense.
+She hoped if she made agreeing noises and Brun kept talking she could work out what was going on.

 "Like, I've had boyfriends."
 Trouble's heart sank, she hadn't been holding out realistic hope that she could get more kisses.
 But now she'd feel bad remembering how Brun held her in their sleep and thinking fondly of it.
 "I didn't like dating them.
 But I did it.
 Cause it's what you do."
 Trouble stopped herself from getting excited, she couldn't handle a rollercoaster of emotional of Brun continuing to threaten the possibility they were bi at her.
 "And the way they...kinda forced sex into all sorts of situations...I don't know if I hated it before I was a teenager...but I do now."